infernojs/inferno/README.md

 - one of the fastest front end frameworks for rendering UI
 - components have a similar API to React ES6 components
+- components can also be stateless like React components (pure functions)
-- isomorphic for easy server-side rendering
+- isomorphic/universal for easy server-side rendering

 ## Benchmarks